-Before building their first PC system, many beginner PC builders get confused about What PC parts come with which cables and whether they need to buy extra cables for their build or not.
+Before building their first PC system, many beginner PC builders need clarification about What PC parts come with which cables and whether they need to buy extra cables for their build or not.

 Different types of cables are required to build a PC, and all these cables come with different PC components; in most cases, there is no need to buy these cables separately.

 Check the table to know what PC parts come with what kind of cables-

 |Power Supply||Comes with 5 different types of cables (24-pin ATX cable, 4/8 pin CPU cable, 6 or 8-pin GPU cable, SATA power cables, Molex Cables); except these cables power supply also comes with a power cord|

 |PC Case||It comes with 7 different types of cables (power switch cable, power led, HDD led, reset switch cable, USB header cable, speaker pins cables, and audio input or output cables)|

 |PC Fans||It comes with 2 cables (1 goes to the system fan port, and 1 goes to RGB/ARGB header)|

 |Monitor||It comes with 1 power Cord and 1 Display cable (HDMI/ DisplayPort/VGA)|

 I hope the table above gives you a clearcut idea about what PC parts come with what kind of cables.
 But, in some circumstances, it becomes necessary to buy the cables separately.
 I explained why you need to buy these cables separately below.